IRL2/nanover-docs/source/installation.rst

 Installation & Getting Started
 ===============================

-Narupa consists of two components, the python-based libraries for running simulations, narupa-server, and the Unity3D libraries and applications for visualising and interacting with simulations in VR.
+NanoVer consists of two components, the python-based libraries for running simulations, nanover-server, and the Unity3D libraries and applications for visualising and interacting with simulations in VR.